Though the Venus flytrap is very popular, it’s not necessarily the easiest plant to explain. That’s why I split the guide into two parts.

 D.M.
 Giant Peach gets pretty big, but it still can’t eat people

-Nothing, but remember that a trap has a limited number of times it will close.
-If you’re always poking your Venus flytrap, you’re making the traps die quicker.
-If you try to touch the inside of a trap, you won’t feel a thing.
+Nothing, but remember that a trap will close a limited number of times.
+If you’re always poking your Venus flytrap, you make the traps die quicker.
+You won’t feel anything if you try to touch the inside of a trap.

 The classic carnivorous plant